 ASHA is committed to providing access to continuing education courses to all participants with disabilities and other diverse learners.
 Accessible Continuing Education, or more broadly referred to as Universal Design Instruction (UDI), provides a framework for creating courses that ensure lectures, discussions, visual aids, videos, and printed materials are accessible to all participants, regardless of their learning styles or needs.
 Read more about Accessible Continuing Education and the suggestions for presenters to ensure everyone can follow your presentation.
 Presenters may also wish to familiarize themselves with ASHA's accessibility policy for providing ADA accommodations at its live events.

-Every year, we receive numerous requests from attendees seeking detailed information from presenters before, during and after the Convention.
-To better meet the educational needs of attendees, we are asking that presenters upload 3 pages of advance material by October 18, to include a functional outline of the presentation and a list of references or links related to the final presentation.
+Every year, we receive requests from attendees seeking more information from presenters before, during and after the Convention.
+To better meet the educational needs of attendees, we are asking that presenters upload 3 pages of advance material in October, to include an outline of the presentation and a list of references or links related to the final presentation.
 Presenters will NOT upload their final presentation through this mechanism—only advance notes which attendees may download or print to have accessible during the presentation.